Managing data for deceased constituents

 In the case of one member of a couple passing away, you have a couple of choices to make in how to manage that relationship in LGL moving forward:

 When a deceased constituent was a member of a couple but you aren't receiving in-memory of gifts for that person, you may not need to preserve an individual history for them in your data.
 In this case, there are two simple ways you can reflect the status change in LGL.
-The first is to update the constituent's joint record so that the living member of the couple has a status of "widowed" and add "deceased" to the spouse member's name, as shown here:
+The first is to update the constituent's joint record so that the living member of the couple has a status of "widowed", as shown here:

 Another option is to add a note in the Background Info text block with information about the deceased spouse.